asafh/jtoml/README.md

 ```

 ## Getting values
-Parsing a TOML file returns a Toml instance, which is the root keygroup.
+Parsing a TOML file returns a Toml instance, which is the root toml table.
 TomlTables have methods to return local values (directly in this TomlTable)
 or a relative value (e.g. getting "y.z." from TomlTable "x" will return the value for "x.y.z").